-If a player disagrees with a judge’s ruling, he or she may appeal the ruling to the Head Judge.
+If a player disagrees with a judge’s ruling, they may appeal the ruling to the Head Judge.

-In larger, Premier-level tournaments (such as Grand Prix and Pro Tours), with prior approval, the Head Judge may designate additional Appeals Judges who are also empowered to hear appeals.
+In larger, Premier-level tournaments (such as Grand Prix, Players Tour, and Players Tour Finals), with prior approval, the Head Judge may designate additional Appeals Judges who are also empowered to hear appeals.
 They will be wearing the same uniform as the Head Judge.

 Players are required to be respectful to judges, which includes letting them finish their ruling before disagreeing with them.
 Players appealing a judge based on perception of the Judge or how they think the judge is going to rule undermines that judge’s authority, and can be considered Unsporting Conduct — Minor.